Worked Example — U.S. Term Limits, Inc. v. Thornton

 Cook v.
 Gralike completes the judicial closure initiated in Thornton by prohibiting ballot labels and state-authored cues that function as rewards or penalties tied to service-based commitments.

-Together, the cases eliminate both direct and indirect state-level rotation mechanisms.
+Together, the cases eliminate both direct and indirect state-level mechanisms for pursuing congressional rotation.

 Why This Worked Example Exists

 This Worked Example demonstrates how judicial opinions can perform amendment-level institutional design without corresponding amendment-level articulation.
-By prohibiting state-level rotation while offering no affirmative replacement architecture, the Court converts a democratically popular structural mechanism into a prohibited category.
+By prohibiting state-level rotation while offering no affirmative replacement architecture, the Court converts a widely adopted structural mechanism into a prohibited category.

 Thornton is analyzed here as the decision that reshaped the modern rotation landscape and explains why amendment-level solutions are architecturally necessary rather than strategically chosen.